 Shrimp Saganaki

-So, I feel like Garides (Shrimp) Saganaki.
 Saganaki is a cooking term that’s used to described many a Greek dish.
 It goes well beyond just the flaming the cheese dish you see served at Greek restaurants with the usual “OPA” being shouted by the well-scripted waiter.

-A “saganaki” is the cooking vessel with two handles, like the one you see my photos.
+A “sagani” is the cooking vessel with two handles, like the one you see my photos.
 So, there are many saganakis out there with different ingredients and many regional twists on flavours and preferences.

 When you take a bite of this meze, you get the sweetness of the shrimp and tomatoes, some heat from the hot peppers, a slight tartness from the Feta.